-FS 1103 Emergency Medical First Responder / 3 credits (3 lec.)
+FS 1103 Emergency Medical First Responder

 Provides individuals with the skills necessary to begin assessing and caring for patients at the scene of an injury or illness.
 The student will also become familiar with the stabilization and care of the injured patients as well as rescue procedures.